isomerpages/moe-ast-elis/_learning-opportunities/Classroom Inquiry/Classroom Inquiry for EL and Literature Teachers.md

 ### Target Participants

-*    Teachers and TLs of EL and Literature who would like to build their research literacy with a view to engage in classroom-based inquiry
+*    Teachers and Teacher Leaders of English Language and Literature in English&nbsp;who would like to build their research literacy with a view to engage in classroom-based inquiry.

 ### Registration